Frequently Asked Questions

-After the nomination window closes on 1 September, nominations will be sent to the relevant NHS England and NHS Improvement teams for initial sifting.
+After the nomination window closes in early 2022 (date to be confirmed), nominations will be sent to the relevant NHS England and NHS Improvement teams for initial sifting.
 Successful nominations at this stage will then go forward to a regional panel comprised of senior regional NHS England and NHS Improvement representatives.

-The regional panels will each choose one nomination in each category to go forward to the national judging panel – these regional champions will be announced on November 23, as per the timeline.
+The regional panels will each choose one nomination in each category to go forward to the national judging panel – these regional champions will be announced in early 2022 (date to be confirmed).